Legal and Professional Standards Department - Taint procedure (P04j)

 1. Summary of changes

 1.1.
-This standard operating procedure (SOP) was reviewed in September 2021 – link added to section 8.
+This standard operating procedure (SOP) was reviewed in October 2023 - no amendments to content made.

 2. What this procedure is about